Skip to main content

 GH promotes lipolysis, increasing the availability of fatty acids for energy, and can reduce glucose uptake by peripheral tissues, leading to a glucose-sparing effect.
 IGF-1, conversely, has insulin-like actions, promoting glucose uptake and protein synthesis.

-Age-related decline in GH secretion, known as somatopause, contributes to changes in body composition, including increased fat mass and decreased lean mass, alongside reduced and impaired metabolic function.
+Age-related decline in GH secretion, known as somatopause, contributes to changes in body composition, including increased fat mass and decreased lean mass, alongside reduced bone density and impaired metabolic function.
 Growth hormone peptide therapies, such as Sermorelin and Ipamorelin, work by stimulating the pulsatile release of endogenous GH from the pituitary.
 This physiological approach avoids the potential side effects associated with supraphysiological exogenous GH administration, such as insulin resistance, while still conferring metabolic benefits.

 How do these protocols specifically modulate cellular energy pathways?